🔨 Custom Cabinetry — Western MA & Northern CT

 How It Compares

-Custom cabinets cost more upfront — here's when the investment is worth it versus when a less expensive option delivers similar results.
+Custom cabinets cost more upfront — here's exactly where that investment pays off, and where a less expensive option might be the right call instead.

 Factor